cujojs/most/docs/api.md

 }
 ```

-Returns an [ES7 Subscription object](https://github.com/zenparsing/es-observable#api) that can be used to unsubscribe from the stream of events.
+Returns a [Subscription object](https://github.com/zenparsing/es-observable#api) that can be used to unsubscribe from the stream of events.

 <!-- skip-example -->
 ```js